Imagine your star employee comes to you with an ultimatum: “Raise my salary by the end of the quarter or I’ll take a job with higher pay.”

 CR (Compa-ratio) = [AS (actual salary) / MP (midpoint of pay range)] X 100

-This is a very simple but powerful formula when it comes to deciding how large of a pay raise an employee needs at a given time.
+This is a simple but powerful formula when it comes to deciding how large of a pay raise is necessary to offer a competitive salary in your industry.
 This allows an organization to understand how an individual’s pay relates to the organization’s pay ranges and the market.
-So, if the individual’s compa-ratio comes out to 100%, then the individual is already being paid what a competent performer should be.
+So, if an individual’s compa-ratio comes out to 100%, then the individual is already being paid what a competent performer should be.